billiewei/uavattempt7/README.md

 - Website: http://projects.iq.harvard.edu/h2sp
 - Facebook: https://www.facebook.com/hkustharvard

 This repository contains the code for the UAV (unmanned aerial vehicle) control Android application created by the Harvard-HKUST 2015 team.
 The application was developed using the Qt Creator environment.
 It tracks the flight path and battery life of a UAV in the process of delivering objects.
 The application is built on QML, C++, and the [MAVLink Micro Air Vehicle Communication Protocol](http://qgroundcontrol.org/mavlink/start).
-It can be run on both Windows and Mac systems, and can be deployed to any number of devices ranging from Android to iOS, though we have only done testing on Android.
+It can be run on both Windows and Mac systems.
+It cannot yet be deployed to Android or iOS devices, since QtSerialPort is not supported.

 Please follow the steps below if you wish to run, modify, and/or improve upon the project.